-The primo Chromebook is a concept that has existed for almost as long as Google’s notebook brand itself, and it’s an idea that has rarely found the legs to succeed.
-We could take all day to reflect on what went wrong in the past, but in the present, the Asus Chromebook Flip is the answer you’ve been waiting for to appease your high-end Chromebook-ing needs.
+The premium Chromebook is an idea that has existed for almost as long as Google’s notebook brand itself, and it’s an idea that has rarely been able to succeed.
+We could talk all day, reflecting on what went wrong in the past, but today, the Asus Chromebook flip is the answer you’ve been waiting for to appease your high-end Chromebook-ing needs.

-What makes this that much more impressive is that this laptop boasts a 360-degree hinge that lets it “flip” inside out, hence its name.
-At 12.5 inches and 2.6 pounds, the Asus Chromebook Flip isn’t just ‘good for a Chromebook,’ it may very well be the best laptop you can buy this year.
-Though that’s for you to decide.
+What makes the Chromebook Flip even more impressive is that it boasts a 360-degree hinge that lets it “flip” inside out, hence its name.
+At 12.5 inches and 2.6 pounds, the Asus Chromebook Flip isn’t just ‘good for a Chromebook,’ it might just be one of the best laptops you can buy, depending on your needs.

 CPU: 0.99Ghz Intel Core m3-6Y30 (dual core, 4MB cache, up to 2.2GHz)

 Screen: 12.5-inch FHD (1,920 x 1,080) LED backlit anti-glare

 Ports: 2 x USB 3.1 Type-C (Gen 1), microSD card reader, headset jack

 Camera: 720p webcam

 Weight: 2.6 pounds (1.18kg)